Published: 12 January 2022

-Researchfish data informs the impact stories we showcase on the NIHR’s Making a difference web pages and highlight through social media channels.
+Researchfish data informs the Making a difference stories we showcase on the NIHR’s Our impact web page and highlight through social media channels.
 We use Researchfish returns to populate information on the NIHR Journals Library and the NIHR’s Funding and Awards pages.
 It is used to inform responses to information requests and parliamentary questions, and in reporting to our stakeholders.
 We analyse Researchfish data as part of impact assessment exercises such as the collaborative evaluation we are undertaking with Marie Curie using Researchfish data to assess the impact of our combined investment in palliative and end of life care research, and in programme evaluations including the recently published 10 year evaluation of the EME Programme.
 Read more about the many ways in which we use Researchfish data.

 Researchfish is a vital tool in our toolbox; using Researchfish allows us to maintain a longer-term relationship with award holders and capture new developments and impacts arising from their research during and after award completion.